sander1988/pyIndego/README.md

 ## Basic information needed

 The library requires python 3.7 or above.
+Change the settings in the config.json file:

 Information   | Description
 --------------|------------
-your_username | Your username in the BoschSmartMove app your_password | Your password for the app your_serial   | Optional: Your Bosch Indego serial (found on the mover, in the mover menu or in the app)
+your_username | Your username in the BoschSmartMove app your_password | Your password for the app

 This library is written for the login method with username (email address) and password.
 Login with Facebook account is not supported.